 Maths is one of the best subjects to develop your analytical, research and problem-solving skills.
 Not only will studying Maths help give you the knowledge to tackle scientific, mechanical, coding and abstract problems, it will also help you develop logic to tackle everyday issues like planning projects and managing budgets.

-For further information, talk with the Head of Department Mr J. McAlister or the other members of the Mathematics department.
+For further information, talk with the Head of Department Mr J. McAlister.